NSHipster/articles/2012-09-24-uicollectionview.md

 As a result, the entire landscape of iOS apps will be forever changed.
 With collection views, the aesthetic shift that was kicked off with the iPad will explode into an entire re-definition of how we expect apps to look and behave.

 Everyone may not be hip to collection views quite yet, but now you'll be able to say that you knew about them before they were cool.

-> Lest you think you have to hold off for iOS 6 adoption to catch up in order to use collection views in your app, here's some great news:

-> [Peter Steinberger](https://github.com/steipete) has released [PSTCollectionView](https://github.com/steipete/PSTCollectionView), a _100% API-compatible replacement for `UICollectionView` that supports iOS 4.3+_.
-Check it out!